Sadarak District: Historical sites

 Sadarak was an important medieval settlement on the Yerevan-Nakhchivan trade road.
 There are remains of the Sadarak fortress 955 meters above sea level, three medieval mosques, ruins of defence structures, a caravansary, the Agoglan shrine, and a 19-20th century bath-house here.
 Sadarak's archaeological sites were registered in 1958.
 The best-known of them is the Agoglan shrine attributed to the 7-11th centuries.

 Archaeology

 An important archaeological site in the district of Sadarak is an ancient settlement of Chalcolithic period that stretches over five acres.
 The settlement is located on the plain, east of the village of Karaagaç.
 It is known as Kultepe Sadarak, and is of remarkable importance because of its multiple cultural layers that go back to the late Paleolithic period.

 Many ceramic products were unearthed here, such as chaff faced pottery, and tableware with painted red lines.
 The settlement is a testimony of local culture in the V millennium BC, and it brings in new information about the Paleolithic Period in Nakhchivan.

 Proto Kura-Araxes pottery is found here, black-burnished pottery, as well as all the other types of Kura-Araxes pottery which followed later.
-Other related Nakhchivan sites with similar early pottery are Ovcular, and Khalaj (archaeology).
+Other related Nakhchivan sites with similar early pottery are Ovcular Tepesi, and Khalaj (archaeology).